 -Pain and discomfort causing problems with falling asleep or staying asleep

-Study looking at sleep difficulties and health-related quality of life (HRQoL)
+A study looking at sleep difficulties and health-related quality of life (HRQoL)

-A summery of the study: published in BMC Musculoskeletal Disorders, 17 October 2012, aimed to look at Fibromyalgia patients and their sleep disorders to see what sort of affects the sleep had one their health-related quality of life (HRQol).
+A summary of the study: published in BMC Musculoskeletal Disorders, 17 October 2012, aimed to look at Fibromyalgia patients and their sleep disorders to see what sort of effects the sleep had one their health-related quality of life (HRQol).
 In other words, how much did sleep impact their life and Fibromyalgia?
 A very valid question to ask as we know sleep is a very important thing to have and poor quality sleep can affect a great deal.
 They used data from a 2009 National Health and Wellness Survey of 75,000 people which is a cross-sectional, internet-based survey of the adult US population.
-Out of that they had 2196 patients with Fibromyalgia compared with matched controls of 2194.
+Out of that, they had 2196 patients with Fibromyalgia compared with matched controls of 2194.
 “Additionally, the relationship between the number of sleep difficulty symptoms (none, one, or two or more) and HRQoL (using the SF-12v2) was assessed using regression modeling, controlling for demographic and health history variables.”
 (Biomed)

 11.2% reported no sleeping difficulties